ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 ARTICLE 1. a.
-Members of the game management staff, members of the press with enquiries, players and coaches shall only be allowed into the officials' changing room with the expressed permission of the referee (or in his absence the senior official present).
+Members of the game management staff, members of the press with enquiries, squad members and coaches shall only be allowed into the officials' changing room with the expressed permission of the referee (or in their absence the senior official present).
 This applies before, during and after the game.

 b.
 The referee shall be available after the game to answer questions on rules and interpretations.
 The referee shall not be available to answer questions on judgement calls.
 Questions addressed to other officials shall be redirected to the referee.

 ARTICLE 2. a.
 Announcers must cooperate with the officials by not criticising judgement calls made by the officials.
-Whether the official gets a good view of the play or not, he can only call what he sees.
+Whether the official gets a good view of the play or not, they can only call what they see.

 b.
 In order to ensure fairness to both teams, announcers must not describe the play to the advantage or disadvantage of either team, especially while the ball is live.